mattdesl/parametric-curves/blogpost/post.md

 <sup>See [here](https://github.com/mattdesl/parametric-curves/blob/45f321fd43af3a0786aa2dd4016931cc39325944/lib/components/createTubes.js#L30-L31) to enable the flag.</sup>

-A similar problem arises with exactly straight lines, in which will disappear entirely using our fast Frenet-Serret approach.
+A similar problem arises with exactly straight lines, which will disappear entirely using our fast Frenet-Serret approach.

 ```glsl
 vec3 sample (float t) {